-☐ Open the Diagnostics > Syslog dialog. □ To initiate a data connection with the syslog servers, select the on radio button in the Operation frame. \square Apply the settings temporarily.
+☐ Open the Diagnostics > Syslog dialog. □ To initiate a connection with the Syslog servers, select the On radio button in the Operation frame. \square Apply the settings temporarily.
 To do this, click the \checkmark button.
 The device validates the certificate received.
-The device also authenticates the server and starts sending syslog messages.
+The device also authenticates the server and starts sending Syslog messages.
 Transfer the PEM certificate from the remote server or from the external memory onto the device.

-enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. logging host add 1 addr 192.168.3.215 To add index 1 to the syslog server with IPv4 address 192.168.3.215. logging host add 2 addr 2001::1 To add index 2 to the syslog server with IPv6 address 2001::1. logging host modify 1 port 6512 type systemlog To specify the port number 6512 and logging the events in the system log. logging host modify 1 transport tls To specify the type of transmission as tls . logging host modify 1 severity informational To specify the type of event to log into the system log as informational. exit To change to the Privileged EXEC mode. copy syslogcacert evmm To copy CA certificates from external memory to the device. show logging host To display the syslog host settings.
+enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. logging host add 1 addr 192.168.3.215 To add index 1 to the Syslog server with IPv4 address 192.168.3.215. logging host add 2 addr 2001::1 To add index 2 to the Syslog server with IPv6 address 2001::1. logging host modify 1 port 6512 type systemlog To specify the port number 6512 and logging the events in the system log. logging host modify 1 transport tls To specify the type of transmission as $t1s$. logging host modify 1 severity informational To specify the type of event to log into the system log as informational . exit To change to the Privileged EXEC mode. copy syslogcacert evmm To copy CA certificates from external memory to the device. show logging host To display the Syslog host settings.

-15.12.5 Audit Trail
+14.12.5 Audit Trail

-The Diagnostics > Report > Audit Trail dialog contains system information and changes to the device settings performed through the Command Line Interface and SNMP.
-In the case of a change in the device settings, the dialog displays Who changed What and When.
+The Diagnostics > Report > Audit Trail dialog contains system information and changes to the device configuration performed through the Command Line Interface and SNMP.
+In the case of device configuration changes, the dialog displays Who changed What and When.

-The Diagnostics > Syslog dialog lets you specify up to 8 syslog servers to which the device sends Audit Trails.
+The Diagnostics > Syslog dialog lets you specify up to 8 Syslog servers to which the device sends Audit Trails.